TIBCOSoftware/snappydata/docs/howto.md

 ```

 <a id="howto-JSON"></a>
-## How to Store and Query JSON objects
+## How to Store and Query JSON Objects

 You can insert JSON data in SnappyData tables and execute queries on the tables.